 Buying gold can be a substantial financial investment in your future.
-While the economy can be volatile, gold is tangible and thus more secure than other investments.
+Since the economy can be volatile, gold is tangible and thus more secure than other investments.
 If you are ready to get your hands on your gold, you may have just one question: how?
 While there are plenty of websites that are happy to sell you gold, the most secure method may be through a bank.
 Be sure to consider all the critical facets of purchasing gold before you make your investment.

 Types of Gold Investments